kubernetes/cloud-provider-aws/README.md

 ### NOTE
 Currently the implementation of the cloud provider is found in https://github.com/kubernetes/kubernetes/tree/master/pkg/cloudprovider/providers/aws, and vendored into this repository.
 In the future, the implementation will be migrated here and out of Kubernetes core.

+# Development
+## Note
+* All the EBS volume plugin related logic will be in maintenance mode.
+For new feature request or bug fixes, please create issue or pull reequest in [EBS CSI Driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver)